Skip to code content (skip section selection)

 (2) Watershed.
 The watershed containing the site shall be shown, and shall be extended to a natural watercourse or publicly maintained drainage facility that is adequate to receive the storm drainage.

 (3) Connection to public storm sewers.
-Where adequate existing public storm sewers are reasonably accessible, as determined by the Director of Planning and Development, the system proposed for the land being subdivided is required to be connected thereto.
+Where adequate existing public storm sewers are reasonably accessible, as determined by the Director of Engineering and Development Services or his or her designee, the system proposed for the land being subdivided is required to be connected thereto.

 (4) Ditches and swales.